-Provides an introduction to fire protection; career opportunities in fire protection and related fields; philosophy and history of fire protection; fire loss analysis; organization and function of public and private fire protection services; fire departments as part of local government; laws and regulations affecting the fire service; fire service nomenclature; specific fire protection fundtions; basic fire chemistry and physics; introduction to fire protection systems; introduction to fire strategy and tactics.
-Is one of two courses required before entrance into the Fire Academy.
+Provides an introduction to fire protection; career opportunities in fire protection and related fields; philosophy and history of fire protection; fire loss analysis; organization and function of public and private fire protection services; fire departments as part of local government; laws and regulations affecting the fire service; fire service nomenclature; specific fire protection functions; basic fire chemistry and physics; introduction to fire protection systems; introduction to fire strategy and tactics.
+This course is a prerequisite for the Firefighter I Basic Training Academy.

-101 FIRE PREVENTION TECHNOLOGY CSU, Associate Degree Applicable
+101 FIRE PREVENTION TECHNOLOGY